mplattu/abitti-scripts/README.md

  * Go to an empty directory (e.g. `~/a2`).
 The directory should not contain `certs/` nor `ktp-jako/`.
  * Execute `a2_createvm.sh`.

+See also:
+ * `a2_rmi.sh` to remove all Abitti 2 -related docker images

 ## Revert Abitti USB stick "back to normal"

 `mkfat.sh` overwrites existing partition table, creates a FAT32 partition